Habitable zone: Significance for complex and intelligent life

-The Rare Earth hypothesis argues that complex and intelligent life is uncommon and that the CHZ is one of many critical factors.
-According to Ward & Brownlee (2004) and others, not only is a CHZ orbit and surface water a primary requirement to sustain life but a requirement to support the secondary conditions required for multicellular life to emerge and evolve.
+The Rare Earth hypothesis argues that complex and intelligent life is uncommon and that the HZ is one of many critical factors.
+According to Ward & Brownlee (2004) and others, not only is a HZ orbit and surface water a primary requirement to sustain life but a requirement to support the secondary conditions required for multicellular life to emerge and evolve.
 The secondary habitability factors are both geological (the role of surface water in sustaining necessary plate tectonics) and biochemical (the role of radiant energy in supporting photosynthesis for necessary atmospheric oxygenation).
-But others, such as Ian Stewart and Jack Cohen in their 2002 book Evolving the Alien argue that complex intelligent life may arise outside the CHZ.
-Intelligent life outside the CHZ may have evolved in subsurface environments, from alternative biochemistries or even from nuclear reactions.
+But others, such as Ian Stewart and Jack Cohen in their 2002 book Evolving the Alien argue that complex intelligent life may arise outside the HZ.
+Intelligent life outside the HZ may have evolved in subsurface environments, from alternative biochemistries or even from nuclear reactions.

 On Earth, several complex multicellular life forms (or eukaryotes) have been identified with the potential to survive conditions that might exist outside the conservative habitable zone.
-Geothermal energy sustains ancient circumvental ecosystems, supporting large complex life forms such as Riftia pachyptila.
+Geothermal energy sustains ancient circumvent ecosystems, supporting large complex life forms such as Riftia pachyptila.
 Similar environments may be found in oceans pressurised beneath solid crusts, such as those of Europa and Enceladus, outside of the habitable zone.
 Numerous microorganisms have been tested in simulated conditions and in low Earth orbit, including eukaryotes.
 An animal example is the Milnesium tardigradum, which can withstand extreme temperatures well above the boiling point of water and the cold vacuum of outer space.
-In addition, the lichens Rhizocarpon geographicum and Xanthoria elegans have been found to survive in an environment where the atmospheric pressure is far too low for surface liquid water and where the radiant energy is also much lower than that which most plants require to photosynthesize.
+A desert moss, Syntrichia caninervis is one of few plants believed capable of surviving on Mars.
+In addition, the lichens Rhizocarpon geographicum and Rusavskia elegans have been found to survive in an environment where the atmospheric pressure is far too low for surface liquid water and where the radiant energy is also much lower than that which most plants require to photosynthesize.
 The fungi Cryomyces antarcticus and Cryomyces minteri are also able to survive and reproduce in Mars-like conditions.